kimsavinfo/git-repo_tuto_main_manifest/README.md

 Configure default.xml : link to wanted respositories and set where to put them.
 In this case, the tools "Fizz" and "Buzz" are linked.
 Put in the tag "revision" the full commit hash.

+Please note the tag "revision" can accept a branch name like 'revision="features/branchA"', it will load the last commit of the branch.

 You can use the terminal to get the full commit hash

 > git log